vistec-AI/thai2transformers/docs/sefr-cut_pretokenize.md

 ## Instruction

-The following command will read text line by line from `input_folder` and output it to `output_folder` with chunk_size of number of process multiply by 200.
+The following command will read text files line by line from `input_folder` and output it to `output_folder` where `chunk_size` (number of lines to be read for each process) is number of process multiply by 200.

 ```bash
 arguements=$(cat <<-EOF